ttafsir/netnginir-ansible-lab/README.md

 ### Vagrant Up!
-Change to the cloned directory, and bring up the lab devices. the login information for all of the devices in the lab is set to **vagrant/vagrant**
+Change to the cloned directory, and bring up the lab devices. the login information for all of the devices in the lab is set to **vagrant/vagrant**.
+Note that only the control node and switch1 will be started by default.
+If you'd like to start switch2, you must run `vagrant up switch2`.
+Please note that each vEOS switch requires 2048 MB.

 ```
 cd vagrant-veos-netwrks